 At one point, Bartley turned her back to the rest of the play while shadowing Prahalis on the perimeter, denying the Ohio State star the ball.
 Prahalis became the second Division I player to reach 2,000 points and 900 assists for her career, joining Courtney Vandersloot of Gonzaga.

 Florida led 39-31 at the half and had an answer every time the Buckeyes began to assert themselves.
 Ohio State scored the first two baskets of the second half, but the Gators regrouped and went ahead 44-35 on a 3-pointer by Bartley.

-With the score 44-40, Bartley took the ball from Amber Stokes after the Ohio State guard had come up with a defensive rebound.
+With the score 44-40, Bartley stole the ball from Amber Stokes after the Ohio State guard had come up with a defensive rebound.
 Bartley's layup made it a six-point game.